zhangrui199267psu/PINN_Impact_Damper/README.md

-# PINN Impact Damper
+# PINN Impact Damper (Free-Free Multi-DOF Chain)

-This repository contains code and results for studying wave propagation and response in an impact-damper chain using a Physics-Informed Neural Network (PINN) workflow.
+This repository contains a Physics-Informed Neural Network (PINN) workflow for a **multi-degree-of-freedom (multi-DOF) impact chain system** (current baseline: **20 DOFs**) with **free-free boundary conditions**.

+The main study setup is:
+- free-free chain dynamics,
+- **left external mass initialized with velocity**,
+- three baseline initial-velocity levels: **1, 2, and 10 m/s**,
+- transient response prediction and post-processing,
+- dispersion-curve generation and comparison (used for double-checking consistency of results).

+Future/ongoing scaling studies are intended for higher-order systems, e.g. **50 DOFs** and **100 DOFs**.

+---

 ## Repository Layout